 or leave now.. and come back when u are ready and finish uni.

-I did half a degree and travelled for 4 years, and came back and changed degrees and now am in my final year, and work. but make sure i take holidays... and plan my next trips... almost 7 years ago
+I did half a degree and travelled for 4 years, and came back and changed degrees and now am in my final year, and work. but make sure i take holidays... and plan my next trips... about 7 years ago

 There's definitely some funding opportunities you can take advantage of as a student / recent grad that graduates or people further on in their careers can't.
 When researching language study in France, I found that I could easily get a student visa if I applied for (a rather affordable) semester at a local university -- possibly you could transfer the credits? -- and still work 20 hours a week legally.
 I've heard of a lot of people doing informal ESL tutoring while living for long stints abroad.

 Have you considered traveling to earn the rest of your degree or finishing up abroad?
 It gives you a huge advantage when looking for jobs later on.
-Knowing more than one language really helps as well. almost 7 years ago
+Knowing more than one language really helps as well. about 7 years ago